hyperhq/docs.hyper.sh-pi/Feature/pod.md

   - `spec.containers[].resources.limits.cpu`
   - `spec.containers[].resources.requests.cpu`
   - `spec.containers[].resources.requests.memory`
-- If a container has no `spec.containers[].resources.limits.memory` feild, it is counted as `0`.
+- If a container has no `spec.containers[].resources.limits.memory` field, it is counted as `0`.
 - The pod size will be the nearest size that has no less memory than the sum value, e.g. `M1 (1GB)` in the case of 912MB
-- If no memory limits are specifed in the spec, the default pod size is `S4`.
+- If no memory limits are specified in the spec, the default pod size is `S4`.
 - Currently, the largest pod size we support is `L2 (16GB)`.
 If your pod requires more memory than this, the API request will be rejected.

  For example: